 The purpose of the national list is to provide information to assist principals, teachers, parents, and students in making decisions regarding participation in a wide variety of program opportunities.

 The National Committee on Student Contests, Programs, and Activities reviews all programs based on the following standards:

 - Promotional accuracy

 - Fair, appropriate adjudication

 The inclusion of a student program on the list does not imply endorsement by NASSP.
-A program listing indicates that it has been reviewed by a committee of NASSP member principals and found to meet the established standards of quality for student contests and activities established by the NASSP National Committee on Student Contests and Activities and approved by the NASSP Board of Directors.
+A program listing indicates that it has been reviewed by a committee of NASSP member principals and found to meet the established standards of quality for student contests and activities established by the NASSP National Committee on Student Contests, Programs, and Activities and approved by the NASSP Board of Directors.

 National Committee Program Standards